GopeedLab/gopeed/README.md

 #### Desktop

-First, you need to configure the environment according to the [flutter desktop official website document](https://docs.flutter.dev/development/platform-integration/desktop), and then you need to prepare the `cgo` environment, which can be searched for yourself.
+First, you need to configure the environment according to the official [Flutter desktop website documention](https://docs.flutter.dev/development/platform-integration/desktop), then you will need to ensure the cgo environment is set up accordingly.
+For detailed instructions on setting up the cgo environment, please refer to relevant resources available online.

 command: